 Budget (maximum 75 words)

-This is a narrative overview of the attached Budget form.
+This is a narrative overview of the Budget spreadsheet or form that you will attach.
 Your paragraph directly addresses the key elements of the Project Plan/Method.
 This is your opportunity to establish the context and overall rationale for the dollars attached to your proposed project/program.
 Do not simply repeat the data from your Budget form.

 Project/Program Sustainability (maximum 75 words)

-How your project will continue to be funded, if necessary, following this grant.
+How your project will continue after the grant — how it will be incorporated into the life of the organization — and how it will continue to be funded, if necessary, following this grant.
 If so, indicate your associated strategy for, and sources of, anticipated follow-up funding.